tomasoliveira21/desofs2024_M1B_3/deliverables/phase_2/sprint_2/README.md

 #### Fetching Trends

 The `fetchTrends.ts` file provides the functionality to fetch the latest trending topics.
 This is used to display current popular topics and hashtags on the platform.

+### Atomic Design System

+The Atomic Design System is a methodology for creating design systems with a clear hierarchy and modular structure.
+It was introduced by Brad Frost and is based on the concept of breaking down a user interface into its fundamental building blocks.
+This approach ensures consistency, reusability, and scalability in the design and development process.

+#### Key Concepts

+1. **Atoms**: The basic building blocks of the design system.
+These are the smallest components, such as buttons, input fields, labels, and icons.
+Atoms are not typically useful on their own but are essential for constructing more complex components.

+2. **Molecules**: Combinations of atoms that form simple UI components.
+For example, a form label, input field, and button can combine to create a search form molecule.
+Molecules are more functional than atoms and serve as the foundation for building more complex organisms.

+3. **Organisms**: Complex UI components that are composed of groups of molecules and/or atoms working together.
+Examples include headers, footers, and user profiles.
+Organisms define the structure and layout of the UI, combining various molecules to create meaningful sections of the application.

+4. **Templates**: Page-level objects that place components into a layout and articulate the design’s underlying content structure.
+Templates focus on the content structure and ensure that organisms and molecules fit well together within the layout.

+5. **Pages**: Specific instances of templates that show what a UI looks like with real content.
+Pages are used to test the effectiveness of the design system by applying real data and content, ensuring that the design works as intended in a real-world scenario.

+#### Benefits of Using Atomic Design

+- **Consistency**: By breaking down the UI into smaller components, the Atomic Design System ensures that the same design patterns and styles are applied consistently across the entire application.
+- **Reusability**: Components designed using the Atomic Design methodology are reusable, reducing redundancy and effort in the development process.
+- **Scalability**: The modular nature of the Atomic Design System makes it easier to scale the design system as the application grows.
+New components can be created by combining existing atoms, molecules, and organisms.
+- **Collaboration**: The clear structure and terminology of the Atomic Design System improve communication and collaboration between designers and developers, ensuring a shared understanding of the design process.

+#### Implementation in SocialNet

+In the SocialNet frontend, we have adopted the Atomic Design System to structure our components.
+This ensures a clear hierarchy and reusability of components, contributing to the overall functionality and user experience of the application.
+Each component serves a specific purpose, from basic atoms like buttons and input fields to complex organisms like the sidebar and feed.

+By using the Atomic Design System, we ensure that our design and development processes are efficient, consistent, and scalable, ultimately providing a robust and dynamic social networking experience for our users.

 ### Views